PlayON-Network/js-sdk/packages/engine/README.md

 import { initializeFantasyApp } from '@playon-network/fantasy';

 /**
- * Your web app's PlayON Network configuration.
+ * Your web app's PLAYON Network configuration.
  *
  * isTesting is optional, by default is false.
  * To use the staging environment of your application in the PlayON Network,